 Certification and Accreditation: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
 The Biochemistry Degree track is the state of South Carolina's first program to be accredited by the American Society of Biochemistry and Molecular Biology (ASBMS).

-Also, a Bachelor of Science (B.S.)
+Or, a Bachelor of Science (B.S.)
 Biochemistry degree program is available for students wanting to pursue health-related profressions that do not require undergraduate research.
 Students wanting to prepare for application to medical, dental or pharmacy school should acquire a broad foundation in the natural sciences, mathematics, humanities, and the social sciences.
 Chemistry is a popular major for such students since it allows them to complete the pre-professional requirements without taking a large number of courses outside the major.
 In addition, professional schools accept a higher percentage of chemistry applicants than most other majors.

 Student Learning Outcomes: A hallmark of the program is the pursuit and dissemination of national-caliber undergraduate research.
 The research-centered, engaged-learning experience provides students with nationally recognized professional certification designed to prepare students for industrial and graduate opportunities in fields such as medical and pharmaceutical research, biotechnology, environmental engineering, education, forensics, patent law, energy production, polymers, business, chemicals, bioengineering, materials, chemical engineering, health sciences, cosmetics, ceramics, national defense, foods and flavors, and biomedical research.
 Chemists represent the nation's largest group of industrial scientists.